 We're ready to welcome you back to the cinema

-Plymouth Arts Cinema is reopening on Saturday 26th September.
+Plymouth Arts Cinema is open.
 We’ve missed watching films together on the big screen and we look forward to welcoming you back, when you feel ready to return.

 We’ve been working to make sure it’s safe for you to come to the cinema, and to help you feel happy and confident to do so.
 This page is your guide to the changes we’ve made and how to plan your visit.
 The information here is being reviewed on a regular basis so please check back before your next visit.